 Celebrate all things jazz in DC this Labor Day weekend

-Find special offers from DC JazzFest's hotel partners, and discover more summer deals at hotels, restaurants and attractions.
+Find special offers from DC JazzFest's hotel partners and discover more summer deals at hotels, restaurants and attractions.
+In addition, add dining to your experience with DC's Summer Restaurant Week, which runs during the festival.

-DC JazzFest at The Wharf is free to attend
+DC JazzFest at The Wharf tickets start at $20

-This epic outdoor event at one of DC's most popular spots will have limited free tickets on its website.
-Premier, seated and VIP tickets are also available at great prices.
+The epic outdoor event at one of DC's most popular spots offers limited tickets starting at $20.
+Seated, VIP and All Access tickets are also available at great prices.

 The talent on display is outstanding